PureStake/algosigner/docs/legacy-dApp-integration.md

   - A non-matching ledger name will result in a error:
     - The provided ledger is not supported (Code: 4200).
   - An empty request will result with an error:
     - Ledger not provided.
-Please use a base ledger: [TestNet,MainNet] or an available custom one [{"name":"Theta","genesisId":"thetanet-v1.0"}].
+Please use a base ledger: [TestNet,MainNet] or an available custom one [{"name":"Theta","genesisID":"thetanet-v1.0"}].
-- Transaction requests will require a valid matching "genesisId", even for custom networks.
+- Transaction requests will require a valid matching "genesisID", even for custom networks.

 ## Signature Rejection Messages